 1. Vital Proteins Original Collagen Peptide

 Vital Proteins is the leader in the collagen powder market, and rightfully so with such a diverse product line.
-But their OG—Original Collagen Peptides—is their best seller for a reason: one scoop gives you 18 grams collagen, hyaluronic acid, and vitamin C. It's also soluble in hot or cold liquids.
+But their OG—Original Collagen Peptides—is their bestseller for a reason: one scoop gives you 18 grams collagen as well as hyaluronic acid and vitamin C. It's also soluble in hot or cold liquids.
 Need more convincing?
-The accolades for this product are hard to beat: Rated "Best Choice" on Amazon, endorsed by Jennifer Anniston, and NSF-certified.
+The accolades for this product are hard to beat: Rated "Best Choice" on Amazon, endorsed by Jennifer Aniston and NSF-certified.

 4. Momentous Collagen Peptides Powder

-Calling athletes and weekend warriors alike… Momentous as a brand is designed for athletes.
-Their collagen peptides powder specifically delivers 2 types of proprietary collagen—one targets your joints, the other is good for hair, skin, and nails.
-It also includes vitamin C, which is a major plus, as C helps boost collagen absorption.
+Calling athletes and weekend warriors alike … Momentous as a brand is designed for athletes.
+Their collagen peptides powder specifically delivers two types of proprietary collagen—one targets your joints, the other is good for hair, skin and nails.
+It also includes vitamin C, which is a major plus as C helps boost collagen absorption.

 5. Vital Proteins Collagen Beauty Glow